Marta María Pérez Bravo: Work

 Pérez Bravo's work is usually staged, small-format black-and-white photographs where she uses her body as a vessel to express her cultural and religious perspective.
 She is deeply connected to her cultural background, especially the religious belief of the Afro-Caribbean Santería.
 The Santería believe that the divine exists in all things, even in everyday objects.
 These objects are often "votive offerings and other elements of popular lore" of her Cuban culture.
 This is why Pérez Bravo chooses such familiar objects such as rope, branches, and animal parts to express the divine nature of all things.
 Her photographs attempt to express her own spiritual path, documenting her progress through abstract and dream-like staged photographs.
 Although her spiritual path itself remains vague, we are given a glimpse into her divine experiences.
 This is done primarily by her transformation of her own body alternatively into an altar or an offering, or a vehicle for sacred meaning.
 There is an emphasis on the exploration and performance of both spiritual and physical power in Pérez Bravo’s self-portraiture, which together “remythify” the female body and notions of femininity.
 Her photos are often grounded in her own lived experiences of worship and womanhood, especially the expression of maternity, desire and death, which she expresses through manipulation and presentation of her physical body.

 For example, a large part of her work also consists of self-portraits that are intended to "demystify" motherhood.
 Her challenges in childbirth served as the inspiration for her series Para concebir (To conceive) (1985) and Memories of Our Baby (1990).
 These series attempt to demystify motherhood by showing her body in ways that are intended to challenge the worshiping of sensual beauty.
 One method she uses to accomplish this is to depict her body in circumstances of physical violence.
-Her practice of Santeria, which emphasizes duality, allows for the existence of this contextualized violence and spirituality in the same image, while also transforming Pérez Bravo’s body into a sacred site in and of itself.
+Her practice of Santería, which emphasizes duality, allows for the existence of this contextualized violence and spirituality in the same image, while also transforming Pérez Bravo’s body into a sacred site in and of itself.
 Her photographs explore what it means to be female contrary to patriarchal stereotypes.